 The gay couple Janne and Peter are managing and owning this little gem already for a couple of years.
 And it really feels like the perfect LGBTQ+ friendly getaway decorated with beautiful flowers and little items representing their love for Sweden.
 Peter is the chef of the Krog & Rum and knows about the best spots to get local ingredients to create the delicious (organic) meals we would enjoy later.
 Janne is the smiling face of the place.
 He was personally welcoming everyone who is arriving for dinner and also made our time at the Inn worthwhile.

 From Malmö into Swedish nature!
-We started our gay summer adventure in Skåne in Kullaberg making our way south visiting Helsingborg, Ystad, and Kivik.
+We started our gay summer adventure in Skåne in Kullaberg, making our way south and visiting Helsingborg, Ystad, and Kivik.
 Our last day we spent at the clothing-optional gay beach Sandhammaren.
-Read our full journal and get inspired to plan your own Swedish Summer Adventure.
+Read our full journal and get inspired to plan your Swedish Summer Adventure.